Charlotte Spurkeland

 Charlotte Spurkeland (born 12 August 1987) is a Norwegian politician for the Conservative Party.
 She served as a deputy member of parliament for Hordaland from 2021 to 2025, having previously done so from 2013 to 2017.
-She has also been the Bergen city commissioner for child services, social services and diversity since 2023.
+She also served as the Bergen city commissioner for child services, social services and diversity from 2023 to 2026.

 Political career

 Parliament

 She served as a deputy representative to the Parliament of Norway from Hordaland during the term 2013-2017.
 In total she met during 150 days of parliamentary session.
 She was re-elected at the 2021 election and deputised for prime minister Erna Solberg in the last two weeks of her premiership.

 Local politics

 Hailing from Bergen, she has been a member of Bergen city council and worked her dayjob for the Conservative caucus in the council.

 She was acting Bergen city commissioner for schools and kindergartens from 20 October to 31 December 2014.

 Following the 2023 local elections, she was appointed city commissioner for child services, social services and diversity.
 She was appointed acting city commissioner for finance following Eivind Nævdal-Bolstad's resignation in late May 2024, holding the position until late June, when Jacob Mæhle was appointed as his permanent successor.
+In April 2026, she was appointed acting city commissioner for education following the resignation of Daniel Hägglund.
+She held the position until the permanent appointment of Christian Haugen the next month.

 Spurkeland faced several controversies in October 2025.
 In one case Bergensavisen revealed that over a thousand Bergen disabled residents had received too little money in housing benefits, which culminated in a failed no confidence vote from the opposition against her.
 Later that same month, Bergens Tidende revealed that a section chief in the municipal administration had been fired following a data leak, allegedly to "save the city government", a claim both Spurkeland and the municipal director, Belén Birkenes, denied, with Spurkeland asserting it was a personnel case.

+After Chris Jørgen Rødland succeeded Christine B. Meyer as chief commissioner on 25 September 2026, Spurkeland was shuffled out of cabinet and was replaced by Caroline Taule.